-In 2016, the Company's performance reinforced its strategy and its financial performance remained strong, resulting in three-year total shareholder return (TSR) which ranked number one among the Company's peer group.
-TSR is the change in the Company's common stock share price plus dividends from the beginning of the measurement period to the end (three year, 1/1/2014 to 12/31/2016).
-Highlights of the Company's 2016 performance include:
+In 2018, the Company's performance reinforced its strategy and its financial performance remained strong, resulting in three-year total shareholder return (TSR) which ranked seventh among the Company's peer group.
+TSR is the change in the Company's common stock share price plus dividends from the beginning of the measurement period to the end (three years, 1/1/2016 to 12/31/2018).
+Highlights of the Company's 2018 performance include: